From graduate to barrister: how to get in

 Many sets offer students the opportunity to do a mini-pupillage, which is a chance to see what barristers’ jobs are really like by spending a few days in a set.
 They also let chambers find out about prospective pupils.
 Some sets run ‘assessed’ mini-pupillages, and tend to only accept pupillage applications from those who have done one.

 How much do barristers earn?

 During your pupillage year you’ll receive a ‘pupillage award’ – in effect, a salary – from your set.
-The Bar Standards Board sets the minimum pupillage salary at £12,000 per year.
+The Bar Standards Board has stipulated that all pupillages must carry a minimum award of £16,601 for pupillages outside of London and £18,960 for pupillages in London for the full 12 months.
 However, many sets pay much higher amounts – in some cases over £40,000 – which compare very favourably with graduate starting salaries in other career sectors.
 Some commercial and chancery sets of chambers are now offering £70,000 a year or over to pupils.
 At the other end of the scale, sets carrying out publicly funded work continue to feel the squeeze: awards for pupils at family or criminal law sets tend to be around £25,000 for 12 months.

 Once you become a tenant you’ll be self-employed and won’t receive a regular pay-check.
 Finances may take a little juggling in the first few years as there is inevitably a gap between billing for work and receiving fees; however, your earning potential will grow rapidly in your first few years.
 Criminal law is perhaps the least lucrative area but it’s still a decent living; earnings in commercial and chancery sets are the most lucrative.